connorguerin/File-System/README.md

 # File-System
-C++ class for implementing custom file system based on .WAD file type
+C++ class for reading binary data from .WAD files (a file type that has an underlying heirarchical structure) and using FUSE API to create a unix file system based on the supplied WAD file structure.